czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

   - Issues with Gouraud Shading

     - Rotating polygons
+      - Different vertices are used for the calculations at different orientations => sudden jumps in coloring
+      - One solution => only deal with triangles so that the same 3 vertices are always used
     - Specular reflection with large polygons
       - At polygon's center
+        - Will never get captured since the middle of the polygon is never used for calculations
       - At polygon's vertex
+        - Will have too much impact on pixels inside the polygon, since the specular vertex will be used for interpolations
+      - No solution to this issue
     - Mach banding is not completely eliminated

+- Phong Shading

+  - Also called normal vector interpolation shading
+  - Calculate intensity at each pixel
+    - Pixel => screen space
+    - Can invert the transformation from world space to screen space for the pixel to move it back to world space
+  - Interpolate normals similar to others, then normalize
+    - No more interpolation of colors
+  - Much more computation, but better looking images
+  - Smooth Shadings
+    - Issues with interpolated shading:
+      - Polygonal silhouette
+        - Geometry of the object is never used, so the shape is polygonal despite the smooth shading
+      - Orientation dependence (triangles okay)
+      - Problems at shared vertices
+      - Unrepresentative vertex normals

+## Lecture 13:

+-